-CRUSE Bereavement Care (Morgannwg) - offering counselling for the bereaved.
 Cruse promotes the well-being of bereaved people and enables anyone bereaved to understand their grief and cope with their loss.
 As well as providing free care to all bereaved people, the charity also offers information, support and training services.
-Cruse is the UK's largest bereavement charity.
+Cruse is a leading bereavement charity in the UK.
 Cruse Morgannwg counsels adults and children and last year supported 174 bereaved people in the Bridgend area.
 They provide support through targeted information and advice, one to one sessions with trained counsellors, a support group and via a friendship group which meets twice monthly to provide ongoing social support to those left isolated following the loss of a loved one.